orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---
+###### Examples: Delayed till working implementation
+- Chyp
+- Tensor
+	- TODO: match, switch, enum (like key=value), dict, keyvalue, pair, ....
+	- TODO: zip, tensor (are these the same as match/switch?)
+- xor/xnor is close to   # TODO: Could be 'is_equivalent' too? or is_orbit  ?
+- similar to next/anext into python await operator?
+- Encoding: Usually ignorant of its use
+- What can be done in parallel ; preference for it.
+So move to stacking in multiple layers parallel composed for execution.
+Need a practical example ffor this.
 Link back to the other stuff from the notebook as well:
 	- p-adic numbers
 	- sierpinski etc.. a xor b = a+b ; boundary is addition of boundary/self-loop?

 ---